MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 1. Create a new folder to hold your code component.
 For example, `C:\repos\ChoicesPicker`.

-1. Open Visual Studio Code and then open the folder created before by navigating to **File** > **Open Folder**  and then select the `ChoicesPicker` folder.
+1. Open Visual Studio Code and navigate to **File** > **Open Folder**  and then select the `ChoicesPicker` folder created before.
 If you have added the windows explorer extensions during the installation of Visual Studio Code, you can also use the **Open with Code** context menu option inside the folder.
 You may also add any folder into Visual Studio Code using `code .` in the command prompt when the current directory is set to that location.

 1. Inside the new Visual Studio Code PowerShell terminal (**Terminal** -> **New Terminal**), use the following command to create a new code component project: